Written by Tanishka Khanduja.

 Now that we are all locked up at home and in our own minds that seem like convoluted inescapable labyrinths, people are bound to spiral.
 Having said that, some might face this challenge head-on and thrive intellectually, emotionally, physically and/or spiritually whilst others may fall prey to unhealthy lifestyles.
 The only light at the end of the tunnel is evolving and adapting to the unfamiliar and challenging times that some might argue is a boon in disguise.
+For example, you can actually earn real money by playing games online!
 Here are a few ideas to help you come out of quarantine as a winner:

 1. Get Those Endorphins Pumping